Jerry Seinfeld Tells Why He Won’t Do Another TV Show And Answers Howard Stern’s Questions

 — Jerry Seinfeld (@JerrySeinfeld) April 30, 2020

-During the interview, Stern mourned the loss of availability Seinfeld’s talent, asking if the comedian wished he could do at least one more special or a few more seasons of television.
+During the interview, Stern lamented Seinfeld’s decision, asking if the comedian wished he could do at least one more special or a few more seasons of television.

 The 66-year-old comedian summed up his philosophy on entertainment saying that “nothing could beat” the show he did and that he always wants to leave his audience wanting a little more.